+Over the 2009/10 fiscal year, the Commission received and responded to 185 complaints.
+Since some complaints recorded more than one concern, the Commission identified 235 issues associated with the 185 complaints.
+Total complaints and issues received over the past three fiscal years are displayed in Figure 4.
 The Commission receives public complaints on a variety of issues.
-These issues have been categorized into complaints concerning the Agricultural Land Reserve (ALR), odours (H_2S), spills, noise, and land (damage to property, cleanup deficiencies, access issues, dust, and impacts on surrounding activities).
-Table 9 summarizes the different types of complaints received over the 2008/09 fiscal year and compares these values to past fiscal years.
+These issues have been categorized into complaints concerning the Agricultural Land Reserve (ALR), odours (H_2S), spills, noise, land (damage to property, cleanup deficiencies, access issues, dust, and impacts on surrounding activities), and other (unfounded or out of Commission jurisdiction).
+Table 9 summarizes the different types of complaints received over the 2009/10 fiscal year and compares these values to past fiscal years.